-The Chapter House Singers is a choir of around 38 amateur singers based at St. Mary’s Episcopal Cathedral in Edinburgh.
-We are always happy to welcome new members and at the moment we have room for more altos and tenors.
-We rehearse on Wednesdays at 7.30pm in the Song School of St Mary’s Cathedral, Palmerston Place.
-Usually the best way to join is to come along to come along to one or two rehearsals (and the pub afterwards, if you like).
+The Chapter House Singers is a choir of around 38 amateur singers based at St Mary’s Episcopal Cathedral in Edinburgh.
+We are happy to welcome new members and at the moment we have room for more altos and, particularly, tenors.
 The final decision about joining the choir rests with the musical director.
-We can take more altos, tenors and basses – we are especially keen to recruit tenors.
+We rehearse on Wednesdays at 19.30pm in the Song School of St Mary’s Cathedral, Palmerston Place.
+If you are interested in joining please email us using our Contact Page.

 Hear us here: http://youtu.be/RehXyv4yP-U .
 The recording is Sumsion’s anthem “They that go down to the sea in ships” sung in Durham Cathedral in March 2015.

-We usually present two choir concerts a year in Edinburgh.
+We usually give two choir concerts a year in Edinburgh.
 Past concerts have included Brahms’ Requiem in the composer’s version for two pianos; Britten’s St Nicholas; “Otcenas” by Janacek and a rare performance of Haydn’s Salve Regina.
 At Christmas 2009 we gave the first Scottish performance of The Far Theatricals of Day by Jonathan Dove.
 In June 2010 we sang Purcell’s Dido and Aeneas.
-Both these last works are secular rather than church music, and our summer concert in 2015 was Songs of the Seasons, which we repeated at the Fringe in August 2015.
-The idea is that you do not have to be a committed believer to have fun singing with us.
+Both these last works are secular rather than church music, as was our summer concert in 2015, Songs of the Seasons, which we repeated at the Fringe in August 2015.
+You do not have to be a committed believer to have fun singing with us.

-We also perform outside Edinburgh.
-We sang the services for a weekend at Durham Cathedral in March 2015.
-Some of these events, such as the 2012 Remembrance Sunday performance in Boness, require all of the choir.
+We also occasionally perform outside Edinburgh.
+For example, we sang the services over a weekend at Durham, and a Nine Lessons and Carols in Melrose.
+Some of these events require all of the choir.
 Other events, such as Burns songs in Stirling Castle or carols aboard the Royal Yacht Britannia, need smaller groups of volunteers.
 Many singers are active in other groups and there are many opportunities to get involved in the musical life of Edinburgh and the wider area.
 If you are new to Edinburgh, the Chapter House Singers is a good way into the cultural life of this great city.

 And singing is good for you… see BBC .

 Rehearsal and performance terms run from early September to December and January to June with a long summer break: equivalent to university semesters.
-Our concerts take place in December and June.
-We sing the services in the cathedral on various dates: usually in September, October, January, February, March and May.
-Our arrangement with the cathedral allows us to keep our subscription low: £70 for a year and £40 for half a year.
+Our concerts usually take place in December and June.
+We sing the services in the Cathedral on various dates: usually in September, October, January, February, March and May.

 The Chapter House Singers is a member of Making Music, an organisation representing and supporting amateur music and promoting musical societies throughout the UK.
 See www.makingmusic.org.uk/ .
 Registered Scottish Charity.
 Ref: SC025545